Select your geography

 Portfolio Risk Manager and Investment Strategist, Leveraged Finance

-• For high yield bond investors, we believe active management offers clear potential benefits due to the composition and structure of the market, which presents specific opportunities that passive strategies will miss – along with challenges that passive strategies may not address or can even exacerbate.
+For high yield bond investors, we believe active management offers clear potential benefits due to the composition and structure of the market, which present specific opportunities that passive strategies will miss – along with challenges that passive strategies may not address or can even exacerbate.

-• Credit risk is often mispriced, in our view – and we believe in-depth analysis of all industries and issuers can yield a portfolio that may outpace the broader high yield market.
+Credit risk is often mispriced – and we believe in-depth analysis of all industries and issuers can yield a portfolio that may outpace the broader high yield market.

 The debate between active and passive management in fixed income presents a compelling study of how the challenges and opportunities facing specific asset classes make the question anything but straightforward.
 Yet for high yield bonds, we believe active management offers benefits that make it the clear choice over passive strategies.